Universiteit Leiden

 Research

-I am a scholar of modern American history and foreign policy.
+I am a scholar who focuses on the foreign policy and politics of the modern and contemporary United States.
 While my work is mainly historical in nature, it is driven by a fascination with how the contemporary is shaped by the past.
-I engage with insights from nearby disciplines such as international relations and American politics in order to better understand the modern and contemporary United States.
+I engage frequently with insights from nearby disciplines such as international relations and American politics, publishing in the journals of a variety of disciplines.

 I am currently the principal investigator on the NWO Vidi-funded project "American foreign policy and liberalism".
 This project challenges the notion of an American-created "liberal international order" by investigating how the American approach to international order has been shaped by illiberal ideologies, such as those underpinning racism at home or imperialism abroad.

-My research has been published in The Washington Quarterly, The International History Review, The Historical Journal, The Journal of Cold War Studies, The Journal of Strategic Studies, and Small Wars & Insurgencies.
+My research has been published in International Affairs, The Washington Quarterly, The International History Review, The Historical Journal, The Journal of Cold War Studies, The Journal of Strategic Studies, and Small Wars & Insurgencies.

 Prior to arriving at Leiden, I was a Postdoctoral Research Fellow in the Harvard Kennedy School, a Teaching Fellow at the UK Defence Academy, and a civil servant in the British Cabinet Office.
 I received my graduate training at the University of Cambridge and King’s College London.